WizarD51/sql-naming-convention/Naming Convention and T-SQL Code Style.md

   ,LastName
 FROM …
 `
-- Use TOP function with brackets because TOP has supports use of an expression, such as (@Rows*2), or a subquery:
+- Use `TOP` function with brackets because `TOP` has supports use of an expression, such as `(@Rows*2)`, or a subquery:
 ` SELECT TOP(100) LastName …. `
-Also TOP without brackets does not work with ` UPDATE ` and ` DELETE ` statements.
+Also `TOP` without brackets does not work with ` UPDATE ` and ` DELETE ` statements.
 `
 -- Not working without ()
 DECLARE @n int = 1;
 SELECT TOP@n name FROM sys.objects;
 `
+- Keywords should be in UPPERCASE
-- Keywords and data types declaration should be in UPPERCASE
+- Data types declaration should be in lowercase
 - ` FROM, WHERE, INTO, JOIN, GROUP BY, ORDER BY ` expressions should be aligned so, that all their arguments are placed under each other
 `
 WITH CTE_MyCTE AS (